Ebook Piracy – What To Do If Someone Steals Your Book

 - They will “send you the book” but it will actually be a virus.

 2. The amount of work it will take to get your book removed is usually not worth it.
-That’s not a knock against you or your book, but the number of sales that you would lose because of that book is probably so negligible that you shouldn’t even waste your time with it.
+That’s not a knock on you or your book, but the number of sales that you would lose because of that book is probably so negligible that you shouldn’t even waste your time with it.
 Most people who go looking for free books probably aren’t the type that would actually pay for one.
 So you really aren’t losing any money.

 Also, it’s important to note that sometimes ebook piracy can be a good thing.
 As my good friend Tim Grahl shows, it can actually help you out.